Salehurst and Robertsbridge Parish Council

 There is an enclosed playground with modern play equipment for younger children and an adjacent open area with several items of equipment suitable for older children.
 There are also several pieces of adult exercise equipment.
 A small car park houses the pavilion which provides changing facilities for sports clubs, and public conveniences which are open daily.

 Whilst there are no public footpaths across the Recreation Ground, there is access to the adjacent Pocket Park and the public footpath that runs between the two (16a), giving access to the wider footpath network.
-But please remember that dogs must be on a lead throughout the Recreation Ground, are not allowed in the enclosed play area, and you must clean up after your dog (The Public Spaces Protection Order (No.1A) (Rother District Council) Order 2020.
+But please remember that dogs must be on a lead throughout the Recreation Ground, are not allowed in the enclosed play area, and you must clean up after your dog (The Public Spaces Protection Order (No.1B) (Rother District Council) Order 2024.

 The Jill & Roy Woodgate Pocket Park